BB 12 Spoiler: Surbhi Reminds Sree Of Slap-gate Controversy & Annoys Him; Romil Saves Sree From Jail

 - Hockey World Cup 2018 — Catch All The Updates Here!

-The luxury budget task got cancelled as Jasleen and Somi (judges) couldn't come to a conclusion (as the scores of both Deepak and Dipika's teams got equal scores).
-In the latest episode, Bigg Boss announced captaincy task.
+In the latest episode, Bigg Boss announced the captaincy task.
 The contestants were asked to select four members as the captaincy contenders based on their performance in the luxury budget task.
 The housemates chose Dipika, Romil, Deepak and Surbhi as contenders of captaincy, but Megha was upset with their decision.
 Also, Bigg Boss punished Somi and Jasleen for their weak performance in the luxury budget task.

 In the captaincy task, the swords of contenders were kept in the garden area.
 The contenders had to choose four others who had to guard the swords, who would protect the sword as long as possible and they were not allowed to leave the place even for washroom breaks!
 Dipika, Romil, Deepak and Surbhi chose Megha, Jasleen, Karanvir and Rohit, respectively.

-BB 12 Latest Update: Deepak Passes Derogatory Comment On Jasleen
+BB 12 Latest Update: Deepak Passes A Derogatory Comment On Jasleen

 During the task, Surbhi irritated Sreesanth.
-Deepak passed derogatory comment on Jasleen and said, "Yeh man bhi nahi hai aurat bhi nahi hai."
+Deepak passed the derogatory comment on Jasleen and said, "Yeh man bhi nahi hai aurat bhi nahi hai."
 Karanvir warned Deepak that he might get kicked out of the show for making such statements.

 Rohit Pees During The Task